fabian-gubler/tapas/TAPAS-Final/doc/adr/0002-service-granularity.md

 The parts of the systems that need to be extended are separated into microservices, e.g. the auction house

 Database transaction:

-There is no action that requires a single data transaction that need to be executed in multiple services therefore we dont need to join any services.
+There are a few actions that requires a single data transaction that need to be executed in multiple services.
+Nevertheless, we decided not to join any services.

 Workflow and choreography:
-There are no services that need to execute tasks in synchronization, services work independently.
+There are no services that need to execute tasks in synchronization, due to our ansynchronous implementation of the services.
+Therefore, the services work independently.
+This approach leads to reduced decoupling of services and improves the fault tolerance.

 Shared code:
 As of now there are no shared libraries that are used in multiple services